Umuzi-org/ACN-syllabus/content/projects/recipe-search/part-2/_index.md

 title: "React and Redux recipe search: Part 2.
 API Access with thunks"
 ---

-Now that your frontend is awesome, let's get the "S earch" button to work.
+Now that your frontend is awesome, let's get the "Search" button to work.

 Take a look at [this neat little API](https://developer.edamam.com/edamam-recipe-api)